 AI Disillusionment Is a Lie

-Most executives formed their entire opinion of AI based on a tool that barely worked two years ago.
-That tool has nothing to do with what AI can do today.
-The capability gap is closed.
-The knowledge gap is not.
+Most executives formed their opinion of AI from a tool that barely worked two years ago.
+The capability gap has closed.
+The knowledge gap has not.

 The problem is that what they tested was 2023-vintage free ChatGPT.
 And they are making 2026 decisions with 2023 data.